matsano/Vision-3D/README.md

 ## 🛠️ Software used

-This project was implemented in python.
+These projects were implemented in python.

 ## ✒️ Authors